 Name Description Interface Specifies the port or VLAN.
 Identifier Shows the IPv6 address interface identifiers.
 This value is a binary string of up to 8 octets in network byte-order.
 IdentifierLength Shows the length of the identifier, in bits.
 Descr Specifies a description of the interface.
 The network management system also configures this string.
-VlanId Specifies the VLAN ID in the range of 1-4084.
-VLAN IDs 1 to 4084 are configurable; VLAN IDs 4085 to 4094 are reserved for internal use.
-VLAN ID 1 is the default VLAN and cannot be created nor deleted.
+Vlanld Specifies the VLAN ID in the range of 1 to 4084.
+VLAN IDs 1 to 4084 are configurable.
+The system reserves VLAN IDs 4085 to 4094 for internal use.
+VLAN ID 1 is the default VLAN and you cannot create or delete VLAN ID 1.
 This value corresponds to the lower 12 bits of the IEEE 802.1Q VLAN tag. Туре Shows the interface type.
 ReasmMaxSize(MTU) Specifies the maximum size of the MTU of this IPv6 interface.
-This value must be the same for all the IP addresses defined on this interface.
+This value must be the same for all the IP

+Name Description addresses defined on this interface.
 The default value is 1500.
 PhysAddress Specifies the media-dependent physical address.
 For Ethernet, this is a MAC address.
 AdminStatus Specifies if IPv6 is active on this interface.
 The default is false (disabled).
 OperStatus Specifies the current operational status of the interface.
 ReachableTime Specifies the time, in milliseconds, that a neighbor is considered reachable after receiving a reachability confirmation.
 The default is 30000.
 RetransmitTimer Specifies the time, in milliseconds, between retransmissions of neighbor solicitation messages to a neighbor when resolving the address, or when probing the reachability of a neighbor.
 The default is 1000.
 CurHopLimit Specifies the current hop limit field sent in router advertisements from this interface.
-The value must

-Name Description be the current diameter of the Internet.
+The value must be the current diameter of the Internet.
 A value of zero indicates that the advertisement does not specify a value for CurHopLimit.
 The default is 64.
-MulticastAdminStatus Configures the administrative status for multicast on this interface.
-The default is disabled.
+MulticastAdminStatus The option to select MulticastAdminStatus is disabled.
+You cannot configure the administrative status for multicast in this context.
 MacOffset Requests a particular MAC for an IPv6 VLAN.
 The system has 1536 MAC addresses.
 The last four addresses are reserved.
 You can specify a MAC offset when you configure IPv6 on a VLAN, or the system can assign a MAC address from within the available range.
 ReversePathCheckEnable Enables IPv6 reverse path checking.
 The default is disabled.
 ReversePathCheckMode Specifies the reverse path checking mode as one of the following: exist-only- in this mode reverse path checking checks to determine whether the source address for the incoming packet exists in the routing table.
 If the source entry is found, the packet is forwarded; if not, the packet is discarded strict-in this mode reverse path checking checks to determine whether the source address for the incoming packet exists in the routing table.
-If the source entry is found, reverse path checking checks further to determine whether the source interface address matches the packet incoming interface address.
+If the source entry is found, reverse path checking

+Name Description checks further to determine whether the source interface address matches the packet incoming interface address.
 If they match, the packet is forwarded; if not, the packet is discarded.
 ForwardingEnabled Indicates whether IPv6 forwarding is enabled.
 The default is disabled.
 RSMLTEnable Shows whether RSMLT is enabled on the interface.
 The default value is disabled (false).